JessicaMulein/WordMasterMind/SECURITY.md

 | ------- | ------------------ |
 | *       | :x:                |

-This project is offered AS IS with no warranties, manufactured or implied.
+This project is offered AS IS with no warranties, expressed or implied.
 This project is a "for fun" project.
 Security updates are as time permits.

 ## Reporting a Vulnerability